7empestx/AWSBedrock-CodeReview/README.md

 # About the "AWSBedrock-CodeReview" action

 <!--
 - Explain why your customers would use this action.
 - What does it offer?
 - What is the end goal of using this action?
 - If it is similar to another action, what makes it unique?
 - Example content follows.
 --->

-The **AWSBedrock-CodeReview** action greets a person by name with a hello message.
+The **AWSBedrock-CodeReview** action This GitHub action performs an automated code review on changes made in a pull request or a push to the main branch.
+It leverages AWS's Bedrock Runtime and Anthropic's claude-v2 model to analyze the differences and provide feedback.

 ## Basic example

 <!--
 - Include a real-world example + an introduction explaining the example.
 - The example should show just the action YAML code, but...
 - If the action relies on other actions, include the larger workflow YAML.
 - Example content follows. -->

 The following example shows how to configure **AWSBedrock-CodeReview-CI-workflow**.

 > **Note**: The example is for illustrative purposes, and will not work without additional configuration.

 ```
 Name: AWSBedrock-CodeReview-CI-workflow
 SchemaVersion: 1.0
 ...
 Actions:
   AWSBedrock-CodeReview:
     Identifier: grantsspace/awsbedrock-codereview@v1
     Environment: